microsoft/aed-rust-learn-content/generic-types-traits/includes/4-trait-bounds.md

-# Trait Bounds // Generic Functions
+# Using trait bounds and generic functions

 Traits let us define functions that accept many different types, because when a type implements a trait it can be treated abstractly as that trait.

 We can declare function arguments to be an anonymous type parameter where the callee must provide a type that has the bounds declared by the anonymous type parameter.

 Lets imagine that we are writing a web application and would like to have a interface for serializing values to the JSON format.
 We could write a trait like this: